neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getblocksysfee.md

 ﻿# getblocksysfee Method

-Return the system fees of the block, based on the specified index.
+Returns the system fees of the block based on the specified index.

 ```json
 {